New York City Travel Guide

 Food Type: American

 Sometimes in life, and frequently in New York, it is essential to eat a truly great burger.
-Satisfy this urge in the most complete and delicious way possible at Paul's Place, an East Village classic famous for its huge variety of perfectly prepared burgers.
+Satisfy this urge in the most complete and delicious way possible at Paul's Da Burger Joint, an East Village classic famous for its huge variety of perfectly prepared burgers.
 The decor is wonderfully kitsch, and the joint is staffed by eccentrics and wacky waiters.
-As one customer described Paul's Place, 'It's vintage New York!'.
-Open daily from 11am till late.
+As one customer described sais, 'It's vintage New York!'.
+Open daily from 11am till late.<br /><br />

-Address: 349 East 12th Street New York City
+Address: 278 Bleecker Street, New York City

 Food Type: Pizzeria